punch-mission/PUNCH_IDL_Tools/README.md

 In general, it is probably better to use the shared library by adding the `/use_shared_lib` keyword.
 However the use of DLL's is not (yet) supported by GDL so `imcopy` must be used in that case.
-This is cofigured as the default behaviour.
+This is configured as the default behaviour.

 **N.B.** The layout of a Rice-compressed file is assumed to be: